 If you’re totally new to the world of yachting, you might be only vaguely aware of the different types of yachts available.
-We wouldn’t blame you: there’s a lot of overlap between these categories, which can make them seem just a bit arbitrary to the casual or novice boater.
-However, if you have some idea of what you desire out of your yachting experience, you will want to know the key distinctions between these types of vessels, so you can make the choice that suits your wants.
-Here are a couple of major differences for cruiser yachts vs. motor yachts.
+We wouldn’t blame you.
+There’s a lot of overlap between these categories.
+That can make them seem just a bit arbitrary to the casual or novice boater.
+However, if you have some idea of what you desire out of your yachting experience, you will want to know the key distinctions between these types of vessels.
+So, you can make the choice that suits your wants.
+Here are a couple of major differences between cruiser yachts vs. motor yachts.

 Note: you’ll likely find boats with different specifications than what you see below that would still be classified as either of these kinds of yachts.
 That said, we still tried to keep this as general as we could for your convenience.
 If you have any questions, ask the people who have all the answers at The Advantaged Yacht Charters.